CSUN-SeniorDesign/eat-infrastructure/Project 0/DeployBlog.md

 3. Unpack hugo_0.48_Windows-64bit.zip to your bin folder under C:\Hugo\bin.
 4. Open your cmd and navigate to your hugo folder. cd C:\Hugo
-5. When inside the Hugo folder, type "hugo version" and it should return a message similar to this: <br>
+5. When inside the Hugo folder, type "hugo version" and it should return a message similar to this:

         C:\Hugo>hugo version
         Hugo Static Site Generator v0.48 windows/amd64 BuildDate: 2018-08-29T06:35:13Z